ibm-cloud-docs/containers/cs_tutorials_byoc.md

 7. Test your `Deploy to cluster` pipeline stage.
    1. Click the **Play** icon to start the pipeline stage.
    2. Click **View logs and history** to review the logs of your pipeline stage and correct errors if they occur.
 Your app is deployed as a Kubernetes deployment and automatically exposed by using a [Kubernetes NodePort service](/docs/containers?topic=containers-nodeport) so that you can test your app's accessibility.
 The public IP address and the NodePort that are assigned to your app are listed at the end of your log file.
-8. Use the the public IP address and the NodePort to access your app from a web browser.
+8. Use the public IP address and the NodePort to access your app from a web browser.
    ```
    http://<public_IP_address>:<nodeport>
    ```